FarronF/limerick-council-meetings/meetings/2021/09/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 15th July 2021.md

 Councillor Teefy requested a housing workshop to be held before the September Municipal

-District meeting to discuss housing vacancies and repairs staffing etc.--- 7
+District meeting to discuss housing vacancies and repairs staffing etc.
+---
+7

 Councillor Ryan (Eddie) thanked the staff and executive for their attendance at Galbally the